liuhao-cn/fastSHT/README.md

 where 22.3 or 22.7 depends on the nvidia hpc sdk version.
 Because the GPU version uses a different omp library.

 If, the above preload script is found to be necessary, then one should consider adding it to ~/.bashrc for future convenience.
-You are very much welcome to open an issue if you have experienced other complilation diffuculties.
+You are very much welcome to open an issue if you have experienced other compilation difficulties.

 ## 5.2.
 A known Issue for fastSHT (CPU only) without docker: